-Fun Home is a more recent musical in the Samuel French catalog that addresses – finally! – a lesbian character.
+Fun Home is a more recent musical that addresses – finally! – a lesbian character.
 And in a much more sophisticated way.

 I think it’s a miracle.
 It’s one of the best stories in the last ten years of Broadway.
 The fact that it went all the way.
 That it was developed unapologetically.
 That it was about lesbians… the sisterhood has gotten the really short stick!

-Here was this very complicated show about a bad man, in many ways... somebody that you could never hold up as an avatar of virtue.
+Here was this very complicated show about a bad man, in many ways… somebody that you could never hold up as an avatar of virtue.
 It was really complicated, and it made us feel about him, about her, about me.
-And when she sang the song “I'm Changing My Major to Joan,” I mean, my heart melted.
+And when she sang, “I’m changing my major to Joan,” I mean, my heart melted.
 It was so right and so familiar.
 And so universal.